fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 # Design Philosophy and Principles

 The general mechanism has a very similar effect to adding [co-routines](https://en.wikipedia.org/wiki/Coroutine) to the F# language and runtime.
-Hwoever we do not commit to any particular implementation of co-routines (which are not supported directly by the .NET runtime).
+However co-routines themselves are of little use to F#, since "task" support largely subsumes co-routines, and needs similar mechanisms.
-Instead a general static code-weaving mechanism (built around the 'inline' mechanism) is used to build an overall resumable code method for control structure, which is then combined with user-code.
+So we use a general static code-weaving mechanism (built around the 'inline' mechanism) to build an overall resumable code method for control structure, which is then combined with user-code, which can also be used for multiple control structures whose most efficient implementation is built on resumable code.
 This mechanism is part of the F# compiler.

 The design philosophy is as follows: